almic/zombie-game/README.md

 - [ ] Add investigate goal.
       Will respond to senses, face directions, increase/ decrease responsiveness value, simple travel actions
     - [X] Interest threshold on goals
-      - [ ] Have zombie move forward only, with small angle freedom, and rely on turning to travel in the intended direction
+    - [X] Have zombie move forward only, with small angle freedom, and rely on turning to travel in the intended direction
     - [ ] Have zombie turn action rotation, it will save the delta and apply the rotation over time on top of any other current rotations
-      - [ ]
+    - [ ] ...
 - [ ] Add hearing sense
     - [ ] Connect to chase target goal, use hearing information if more recent than last seen velocity
     - [ ] Connect to investigate goal, use hearing information to face and travel towards

 # TODO